KooperL/marketo-developer.en/help/javascript-api/forms-api-reference.md

     </tr>
     <tr valign="top">
       <td>.newForm(formData, callback)</td>
       <td>Creates a new Form object from a Form Descriptor JS object.
-Adds a callback function that will be called once all stylesheets and known lead information has been fetched and the Form object has been created.</td>
+Adds a callback function that is called once all stylesheets and known lead information has been fetched and the Form object has been created.</td>
       <td>formData (Form Descriptor Object) - A form descriptor object, as created by the Marketo Forms V2 Editor</td>
       <td>undefined</td>
     </tr>
     <tr>
       <td></td>
       <td></td>
-      <td>callback (optional)(Function) - This callback will be called with a single argument, a newly created instance of Form object.</td>
+      <td>callback (optional)(Function) - This callback is called with a single argument, a newly created instance of Form object.</td>
       <td></td>
     </tr>
     <tr valign="top">